 Once I've assimilated this information and put all of the pieces together and established the factual history of other like or similar sales, then we can create a market value for your home.
 You must gather all of the pertinent information surrounding a transaction in order to determine if it is a reasonable comparable that can be used to assess your home's values, any other way or method is nothing more than guessing.
 Call me and let me assist you with properly valuing your home and create a marketing program that is unique to your home to insure it stands out!

-The real estate market along the Scenic 30A corridor and on the Emerald Coast as a whole continues to be strong in the first quarter of 2018, second home and primary residence inventory continues to trend downward and home prices continue to trend up.
-With the Spring and Summer coming up, the busy part of the season will likely drive momentum to both of these trends.
+The real estate market along the Scenic 30A corridor and on the Emerald Coast as a whole continues to be strong, second home and primary residence inventory continues to trend downward and home prices continue to trend up.
+With the holiday season coming up, this busy season will likely continue to drive momentum to both of these trends.

 Market Condition: Moderate to Strong Seller’s Market.
 Home Inventory: Trending - Less Inventory.